 Within a month of purchasing the Bandits, Heller sold naming rights to Modern Woodmen of America; nine years later, MWA extended their deal through 2027.
 Since then, Modern Woodmen Park has earned as many accolades as any ballpark in the country.
 It was voted "best minor league ballpark" by the readers of USA Today and 10Best.com and the Midwest League's best ballpark by Baseball America.
 It earned a 5-star rating from Ballpark Digest and in 2015 their readers voted it the best ballpark in Single-A baseball.
 It was also named one of the two most beautiful ballparks in the minors by USA Today, one of the top 10 by Parade Magazine, and "the #2 Coolest Minor League Ballpark in America" by Complex Magazine.

-Under Heller's leadership, the River Bandits have added many fun new features to the ballpark, including a new outfield bar, picnic area, five concourse-level "loge boxes," an 80-foot long high-definition ribbon-board, a new 20' x 36' HD videoboard, a new playground, birthday/game room ringed with a dozen X-Box and PS4 stations, new concessions stands, a triple suite and a dozen new portable food carts, a Hall of Fame autographed jersey display, an unmatched collection of minor league bobbleheads, a permanent home for the Quad-Cities Sports Hall of Fame and a (sponsored) corn field from where the players are introduced at the game's outset (after all, it is Iowa)!
+Under Heller's leadership, the River Bandits have added many fun new features to the ballpark, including two new outfield bars, a picnic area, five concourse-level "loge boxes," an 80-foot long high-definition ribbon-board, a new 20' x 36' HD videoboard, a new playground, birthday/game room ringed with a dozen X-Box and PS4 stations, new concessions stands, a triple suite and a dozen new portable food carts, a Hall of Fame autographed jersey display, an unmatched collection of minor league bobbleheads, a permanent home for the Quad-Cities Sports Hall of Fame and a (sponsored) corn field from where the players are introduced at the game's outset (after all, it is Iowa)!